MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-device-actions.md

 To combat Ransom ware, Google removed the  passcode reset feature on the Device Admin API (applies to Android version 7.0 or higher devices).

-### Why do I get a "Not Supported" message when I issue a passcode reset to my Android 8.0 or later personally-owned work profile enrolled device?
+### Why do I get a "Not Supported" message when I issue a passcode reset to my Android 8.0 or later personally owned work profile enrolled device?

 The Reset Token hasn't been activated on the device.
 To activate the Reset Token:

-1. You must require a personally-owned work profile passcode in your Configuration Policy.
+1. You must require a personally owned work profile passcode in your Configuration Policy.
-2. The end user must set an appropriate personally-owned work profile passcode.
+2. The end user must set an appropriate personally owned work profile passcode.
 3. The end user must accept the secondary prompt to allow passcode reset.

 After these steps are complete, you should no longer receive this response.